selcuksert/games4kids-planets/README.md

 # Find the name of Planet

-A simple contest on planets
+A simple contest on planets written with Polymer 3.0

 ## Install the Polymer-CLI